idrinth-api-bench/issues/README.md

 You can find the documentation on the
 [Documentation Website](https://idrinth-api-ben.ch).
-Additionally we host the mindmap thhat assists the decision making at the [Mindmap Website](https://mindmap.idrinth-api-ben.ch).
+Additionally we host the mindmap that assists the decision making at the [Mindmap Website](https://mindmap.idrinth-api-ben.ch).

 ## Slack